fabquenneville/MediaCurator/README.md

 ## Installation

 This package will only work on Linux and requires FFMPEG installed.
-For now it will be distributed on github on [GitHub](https://github.com/fabquenneville/MediaCurator.git)
+For now it will be distributed on [GitHub](https://github.com/fabquenneville/MediaCurator.git)

 Installation:
 ```bash